How to use open circuit transformer

 Fig 3: CT transformer with 2 windings

-Remember that a CT transformer is also a transformer and follows the rules and formula of turn ratio equal to the voltage ratio.
+Remember that a CT transformer is also a transformer and follows the rules and formula of the turn ratio equal to the voltage ratio.

-And also the number of turns of the two secondary windings is equal in the above example.
+And also, the number of turns of the two secondary windings is equal in the above example.

 Calculation of the secondary voltage

-Now refer to figure 4.
+Now, refer to Figure 4.
 Suppose the electric current in the primary is 100 amperes.

-Use of the open circuit CT transformer
+Use of the CT secondary open circuit transformer

-We have connected a load resistor in only one winding S1.
-While another secondary winding S2 still has an open circuit.
+We have connected a load resistor in only one winding, S1.
+While another secondary winding, S2, still has an open circuit.

-Now suppose the value of the resistor connected across the secondary S1 is 10 ohms.
+Now, suppose the value of the resistor connected across the secondary S1 is 10 ohms.

 So the voltage across the secondary winding S1 will be equal to